Below are workshops descriptions that I have run in the past. Please contact me to set up a personalized workshop for your teachers.

-- Getting Creative with GSuite Tools
+- Getting Creative with GSuite Apps

 Sylvia will give you some ideas on how you and your students can get creative with Google tools.
 Learn how to create animations, video cards, digital stories, “Choose-your-own-Adventure” stories, raps, photo albums and flipbooks, interactive videos, games and more.
 So much is possible with GAFE!

 - My favourite Googly Things A to Z

 In this fast-paced session, Sylvia will show you some of her favourite Google tools, tips and tricks from A to Z. Hang onto your hats because you are in for quite the ride!

 Learn how you and your students can take visual notes during class, meetings and conferences with an iPad, tablet, or pen and paper.
 Sylvia will walk you through the basic elements of sketchnoting such as structure, elements, fonts, drawing people and faces, animals, icons, banners, shading and stylus selection.
 It’s never too late to rediscover your love of drawing!